Leoocast/horde-game/docs/goblin_cards.md

 ## Goblin Trashmaster

 - Other Goblins receive the static +1/+1 bonus.
-- Activated artifact destruction remains pending a Horde activation policy.
+- Activated artifact destruction is modeled but is not invoked in matches because the Horde has no generic activation policy.

 ## General Kreat, the Boltbringer